Custom AINW Workshops at your Facility

 Venue

 AINW facilities in Portland, Oregon, include a covered outdoor structure specifically designed for experimental lithic reduction and an adjacent indoor classroom and laboratory.
+We can also provide workshops at your facilities.

 Manner of Teaching